What You Need to Know About Selling a House in California

 These estimated figures can be a helpful planning tool as you prepare to sell your home in California.

-Check out how California’s closing costs compared to national averages.
-Then take a look at HomeLight’s Net Proceeds Calculator.
+To determine how much you’ll get after the selling-related fees, use HomeLight’s Net Proceeds Calculator.
 It can help you estimate the cost of selling your home and the net proceeds you might earn from the sale.

 What do I have to disclose when selling a house in California?

 Sellers in California are required to complete a Transfer Disclosure Statement.
-You’ll be prompted to fill out any information that may influence a buyer’s decision to purchase the home.
+You need to fill out any information that may influence a buyer’s decision to purchase the home.

 The form specifically asks the seller to disclose the presence of the following: